renesas/ethos-u-core-software/README.md

 Available build options can be listed with `cmake -LH ..`.

-Supported CPU targets are any of the Cortex-M processors with any of the supported features, for example cortex-m33+nodsp+nofp.
+Supported CPU targets are any of the Cortex(R)-M processors with any of the supported features, for example cortex-m33+nodsp+nofp.
 A toolchain file is required to cross compile the software.

-# License

-The Arm Ethos-U Core Software is provided under an Apache-2.0 license.
-Please see [LICENSE.txt](LICENSE.txt) for more information.

 # Contributions